MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

     ![PowerApps Portal)](media/powerapps-portal.PNG "PowerApps Portal")

-3. In the [PowerApps admin center](https://preview.admin.powerapps.com/environments), sign in with the user credentials created when you signed up for the trial subscription.
+3. In the PowerApps Admin Center, sign in with the user credentials created when you signed up for the trial subscription.

 4. In the PowerApps Admin Center, select the **New environment** button.